 Residents will find that the borough is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Chesilhurst is worth considering.

-The citizens of Chesilhurst are slightly less educated than the national average of 21.84% for the average city or town: 15.53% of adults in Chesilhurst have a bachelor's degree or advanced degree
+The percentage of adults in Chesilhurst with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.53% of adults in Chesilhurst have a bachelor's degree or advanced degree.

 The per capita income in Chesilhurst in 2022 was $36,865, which is low income relative to New Jersey, and upper middle income relative to the rest of the US.
 This equates to an annual income of $147,460 for a family of four.
 However, Chesilhurst contains both very wealthy and poor people as well.